Discrete stress-energy tensor in the loop O(n) model

 In particular,~$\F(a_1,a_2,a_3,a_4)$ is an antisymmetric function of its arguments: for any permutation~$\varpi\in S_4$, one has~$\F(a_{\varpi(1)},a_{\varpi(2)},a_{\varpi(3)},a_{\varpi(4)})=(-1)^{\sgn(\varpi)}\F(a_1,a_2,a_3,a_4)$. \end{lemma}

-\begin{proof} A similar result was proved in~\cite[Proposition~84]{Hon_thesis} in the square lattice setup.
-This proof is based on a uniqueness theorem for the complex-valued fermionic observables viewed as the so-called s-holomorphic functions defined in a discrete domain~$\Omega$; the same argument can be also found in~\cite[Section~3.5]{ChIz}.
-In principle, it can be easily repeated in the honeycomb lattice setup, but we prefer to refer the reader to a general version of the same result provided, e.g., by~\cite[Theorem~1.2]{ChCiKa}.
-In~\cite{ChCiKa}, the definition of the observable~$\F(a_1,a_2,a_3,a_4)$ given above appears as a combinatorial expansion of the Pfaffian expression of the formal correlator~$\CorrFerm{}{\phi_{a_1}\phi_{a_2}\phi_{a_3}\phi_{a_4}}$ using the Grassmann variables notation associated with the partition function of the Ising model.
-The only special case which should be taken care of is when the set~$\{a_1,a_2,a_3,a_4\}$ contains a pair of opposite half-edges, since in this case our definition of the set~$\ConfO{a_1,a_2,a_3,a_4}$ differs from the set~$\mathcal{C}(a_1,a_2,a_3,a_4)$ appearing in the expansion provided by~\cite[Theorem~1.2]{ChCiKa}, cf.~Remark~\ref{rem:fermionic-via-Grassmann}.
-If, say,~$a_4=\overline{a}_3$ and~$\eta_{a_3}\in\{1,\rho,\rho^2\}$ (while~$a_2\ne\overline{a}_1$), then~$\ConfO{a_1,a_2,a_3,\overline{a}_3}=\mathcal{C}(a_1,a_2)\setminus\mathcal{C}(a_1,a_2,a_3,\overline{a}_3)$ and one can write
+\begin{proof} A similar result was proved in~\cite[Proposition~84]{Hon10} in the square lattice setup.
+This proof is based on a uniqueness theorem for the complex-valued fermionic observables viewed as the so-called s-holomorphic functions defined in a discrete domain~$\Omega$; the same argument can be also found in~\cite[Section~3.5]{CheIzy13}.
+In principle, it can be easily repeated in the honeycomb lattice setup, but we prefer to refer the reader to a general version of the same result provided, e.g., by~\cite[Theorem~1.2]{CheCimKas15}.
+In~\cite{CheCimKas15}, the definition of the four-point observable given above appears as a combinatorial expansion of the formal correlator